iamlamb1988/Arcade/README.md

 The "arcade" package will be treated as a library (will be reusable in different projects).
 The "animation" package will be treated as a library (will be reusable in different projects).
 The "app" package will utilize the arcade and animation libraries as necessary.
 The "debug" package will be destoryed in the future so good practices will not be focused.
-This will only exist until Test Case library OR separate implementation exists.
+This will only exist until Test Case library OR separate implementation exists.;